1andre-santos1/Python-Flask-REST-API/README.md

   python main.py
 </code>

-For now the API is running on 127.0.0.1:5000 (later this will be made configurable on a configuration file).
+The API is running on a given host and port specified on the config.ini file.
 You can test using your browser or an application like Postman.

 The API can now support different SQL databases by simply configuring the DATABASE_CONNECTION_URI parameter.

 ## Endpoints